dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * ReentrantLock - basic implementation of `Lock` interface.
 This is same as using `synchronized` on each method.
 * ReentrantReadWriteLock - implementation of `ReadWriteLock` with 2 locks for read & write (implemented as inner static classes and implementing `Lock` interface)
 This can be same as using `synchronized` + `volatile` and not synchronized read.
+We need readLock - to ensure multiple readers can read at the same time (compare to syncronized keyword where each reader would wait another reader until it release lock) and also readLock ensure that once writeLock is happening no read should be possible
 * StampedLock - same as ReentrantReadWriteLock, but using a few additional methods:
     * `tryConvertToWriteLock` - convert read lock to write lock
     * `tryOptimisticRead` - use optimistic read